cbush06/kosher/docs/integrations/jira.md

 {{end}}{% endraw %}
 ```

-The template above results in this text for one of kosher's own tests:
+The template above results in this text for one of kosher's own tests (it will appear styled in Jira):

 ```
 Issue: